JySzE/Mended-Crystal/README.md

 Pokemon that would normally evolve via trading now can be evolved without any trading using the new item "Link Cord".

+You can purchase the item "Link Cord" at the Goldenrod Department Store 4F.

-It works like an evolutionary stone, You can find a complete list of all the Pokemon that use the item Link Cord inside the [**Encounters & Evolutions**](Encounters & Evolutions.md).
+It works like an evolutionary stone, You can find a complete list here: [**Encounters & Evolutions**](Encounters%20&%20Evolutions.md).

 ## Is it possible to Trade & Battle in this?